ROOT-Sim/core/README.md

 ```

 where `{installdir}` is your preferred installation directory expressed as an absolute path.\
-Alternatively you can skip the `-Dprefix` altogether: NeuRome will be installed in your system directories.
+Alternatively you can skip the `-Dprefix` altogether: ROOT-Sim will be installed in your system directories.

 ## Compile a model